 - Groups who have never received funding from CREaton before

-Project Focus Areas:
+Focus Areas:

-Projects should focus on providing programming, training or capacity-building opportunities for Indigenous youth.
+Projects should focus on providing programming, training, or capacity-building opportunities for Indigenous youth.
 Below are some possible examples of eligible projects.
 These examples do not include every type of project that we would fund

-- Programs for youth to participate in recreational, wellness and/or arts-based programming
+- Programs for youth to participate in recreational, wellness, and/or arts-based programming

-- Cultural programming, including ceremonies, teaching circles and land-based activities
+- Cultural programming, including ceremonies, teaching circles, and land-based activities

 - Peer-led circles where youth can build relationships and participate in online activities